Greece runestones: U 518

 Runestone U 518 (location) is in the RAK style and is raised on the southern side of a piny slope some 700 m north-east of the main building of the homestead Västra Ledinge.
-The stone was made known by Richard Dybeck in several publications in the 1860s, and at the time it had recently been destroyed and was in several pieces of which the bottom part was still in the ground.
+The stone was made known by Richard Dybeck in several publications in the 1860s, and at the time it had recently been destroyed and was in several pieces, the bottom part still in the ground.
 In 1942, the stone was mended and raised anew at the original spot.
 The stone consists of grey and coarse granite.

-The runestone was made in memory of three men, of whom two died in Greece, while a third one, Freygeirr, died at a debated location written as i silu × nur.
-Richard Dybeck suggested that it might either refer to the nearby estate of Skällnora or lake Siljan, and Sophus Bugge identified the location as "Saaremaa north" (Øysilu nor), whereas Erik Brate considered the location to have been Salo in present-day Finland.
+The runestone was made in memory of three men.
+Two of them died in Greece, while a third, Freygeirr, died at a debated location written as i silu × nur.
+Richard Dybeck suggested that this might either refer to the nearby estate of Skällnora or lake Siljan, and Sophus Bugge identified the location as "Saaremaa north" (Øysilu nor), whereas Erik Brate considered the location to have been Salo in present-day Finland.
 The contemporary view, as presented in Rundata, derives from a more recent analysis by Otterbjörk (1961) who consider it to refer to a sound at the island Selaön in Mälaren.